nederjair/web_development_course/scraping/scraping_instructions.md

 - **Almost all sites have ddos protection, which means they have a limit of request you can make in an specific amount of time (before they block your IP), so using libraries like request should be thoughtful and limited to a few attemps (don't use them in cycles) also adding pause times between requests if possible is a good practice.**

-- **Use web scraping mostly to automatizate boring tasks or with limited amount of information, don't make exact copies of a site or use all its available information.**
+- **Use web scraping mostly to automatize boring tasks or with limited amount of information, don't make exact copies of a site or use all its available information.**

 - **This laboratory makes use of public available and limited amount information for educational purposes and in a local environment, meaning we are not making request to actual websites on the internet but to a local website that runs on your local computer.**